Common Reasons to Consider Migrating from Sage 500 to Sage Intacct

 Sage 500 offers a variety of reporting solutions, but clients are often frustrated with the lack of flexibility and/or the technical complexity of the tools.
 As a result, they spend far too much time dumping data to Excel, manipulating / pivoting / filtering / sorting information, and manually formatting required reports, charts, and graphs.

-Sage Intacct offers built-in dashboards (see image below) and reports that can significantly reduce, and often, eliminate the need for Excel-based efforts.
-Updated in real-time and configurable for each user, dashboards and reports give instant visibility and enable timely, data-driven decisions.
+Sage Intacct offers built-in dashboards, interactive reports, and intelligent analytics that can significantly reduce, and often, eliminate the need for Excel-based efforts.
+Updated in real-time and configurable for each user, dashboards and business intelligent reports give instant visibility and enable timely, data-driven decisions.

 2. Manual processes are reducing organizational effectiveness and profitability.

-Sage 500 offers a robust set of financial modules, but it has not been architected or optimized for certain types of industries (e.g. software & SaaS, professional services, media and entertainment, not-for-profits).
-Organizations forced to adopt manual workarounds for processes such as contract management, revenue recognition, project accounting (see image below), fund management, etc. will be far less effective as employee productivity decreases, customer service sags, and profitability suffers.
+Sage 500 offers a robust set of financial modules, but it has not been architected or optimized for certain types of industries (e.g. software & SaaS, professional services, associations, media and entertainment, not-for-profits).
+Organizations forced to adopt manual workarounds for processes such as contract management, revenue recognition, project accounting, fund management, etc. will be far less effective as employee productivity decreases, customer service sags, and profitability suffers.

 3. Multi-entity / location organizations need greater flexibility from their financial management software.